bdd100k/bdd100k/doc/source/evaluate.rst

 Ignore regions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-After the bounding box matching proccess in evaluation, we ignore all detected false-positive boxes that have >50% overlap with the crowd region (ground-truth boxes with the "Crowd" attribute).
+After the bounding box matching process in evaluation, we ignore all detected false-positive boxes that have >50% overlap with the crowd region (ground-truth boxes with the "Crowd" attribute).

 We also ignore object regions that are annotated as 3 distracting classes ("other person", "trailer", and "other vehicle") by the same strategy of crowd regions for simplicity.